About Old Coach Road

 Hapuawhenua Viaduct

 The viaduct became redundant when a new concrete railway viaduct was completed in 1987.
+From Ohakune, the railway line has to climb around 500ft up to Horopito.

 The railway tracks climb on a 1:50 grade for most of the way, a steep climb for steam locomotives.
+A viaduct was needed to cross the Hapuawhenua valley.

 Peter Seton Hay designed a curved steel lattice viaduct with 13 concrete piers and four steel towers on concrete foundations.
 Fred Furkett was the engineer in charge its construction.
+The viaduct is 284 metres long, 45 metres above the stream and built on a 10 chain radius curve with a level deck.

 The steel work was assembled at ground level on site, and the towers erected on concrete foundations.
-The steel girders were then hauled up by derrick poles fitted on top of the steel towers.

 A flying fox system for carrying materials along the length of the viaduct could not be used as this viaduct was curved.

-It is surprising to learn that scaffolding was not used.
-The builders used ladders reaching from the foundations to deck level, about 45 meters above the stream.
+The builders used ladders reaching from the foundations to deck level, about 45 metres above the stream.
+Construction was completed with no serious injuries.

 During the 9 weeks following August 9th, 1907, there were only 5 days without rain.
 Working conditions were not pleasant, especially during the cold freezing winter.